rcbyron/hey-athena-client/README.rst

 Installation
 ------------
-- Windows users can use the `Windows Installer <https://raw.githubusercontent.com/hey-athena/hey-athena-client/demo-branch/tools/win_install_hey_athena.bat>`_ (batch script)
-- For installation notes, please use: https://heyathena.com/docs/intro/install.html
+For installation notes, please use: https://heyathena.com/docs/intro/install.html

 How can I help?
 ---------------